lmendiboure/5G-Course/IoT/ReadME.md

 ### B. Radio Access Technologies for IoT

+**Q.1B1** What are the ISM radio bands? (source: https://en.wikipedia.org/wiki/ISM_radio_band)

-**Q.1B1** Analysing slide 19, indicate: 1) the most demanding application in terms of latency, 2) in terms of battery life duration, 3) in terms of latency.
+**Q.1B2** Analysing slide 19, indicate: 1) the most demanding application in terms of latency, 2) in terms of battery life duration, 3) in terms of latency.

-**Q.1B2** Using slide 20, name some WPAN standards and some LPWAN standards.
+**Q.1B3** Using slide 20, name some WPAN standards and some LPWAN standards.
 What is the difference in terms of communication distance between these solutions?

-**Q.1B3** Using slide 22, indicate what the number of connected objects was in 2015, what the number of connected objects will be in 2025.
+**Q.1B4** Using slide 22, indicate what the number of connected objects was in 2015, what the number of connected objects will be in 2025.
 What are the two most used access technologies?

-**Q.1B4** Using slide 24, indicate which are the main unlicensed LPWAN standards.
+**Q.1B5** Using slide 24, indicate which are the main unlicensed LPWAN standards.
 Which one has the largest communication range?
 The smallest?4

-**Q.1B5** Using slide 25, indicate which are the main licensed LPWAN standards.
+**Q.1B6** Using slide 25, indicate which are the main licensed LPWAN standards.
 Which one has the highest upload rate?
 The lowest?
 The highest latency?
 The lowest?

-**Q.1B6** Using slide 26, for each application described in slide 19, indicate which LPWAN technology might be most suitable.
+**Q.1B7** Using slide 26, for each application described in slide 19, indicate which LPWAN technology might be most suitable.

 ### C. IoT Protocols